-a divided phase space the noise induces an artificial diffusion between chaotic and regular regions.
-In [34] this problem was solved by replacing the random initial points by a very long chaotic trajectory and the transitions between cells are accumulated along the chaotic trajectory that keeps the invariant curves and stable islands even in presence of the effective noise.
+The coarse-grained cell structure of the original Ulam method corresponds to an effective noise and in case of a divided phase space the noise induces an artificial diffusion between chaotic and regular regions.
+In reference [34] this problem was solved by replacing the random initial points by a very long chaotic trajectory and the transitions between cells are accumulated along the chaotic trajectory that keeps the invariant curves and stable islands even in presence of the effective noise.
 Furthermore, the matrix size is also reduced since only cells which are visited at least once by the trajectory are kept.
-Here we use this approach for the analysis of the Poincaré recurrences keeping the same notations as in [34].
-In particular, as in [34], we exploit the parity symmetry $x \to 1 - x$ and $y \to 1 - y$ allowing to limit the effective phase space to $0 \le x \le 1$, $0 \le y \le 0.5$ and therefore reducing the number of cells at a given cell size by a factor of two.
+Here we use this approach for the analysis of the Poincaré recurrences keeping the same notations as in reference [34].
+In particular, as in reference [34], we exploit the parity symmetry $x \to 1 - x$ and $y \rightarrow 1-y$ allowing to limit the effective phase space to $0 \le x \le 1, 0 \le y \le 0.5$ and therefore reducing the number of cells at a given cell size by a factor of two.
 In x direction we use therefore M cells and in y direction M/2 cells with $M \in \{25, 35, ..., 1120, 1600\}$ and the intermediate values are multiples of 25 or 35 by powers of 2.